Sen. Collins: FBI probe appears very thorough

 "The most notable part of this report is what's not in it," said Judiciary Committee ranking member Dianne Feinstein, referring, presumably, to a lack of FBI investigation into Kavanaugh's past drinking.

 You should ignore all of this.
 Truly.
 Because, if we're being honest, it doesn't really matter what Trump or Grassley or Schumer or me or you think the report says or doesn't say about Kavanaugh and whether he should be on the court.
-All that matters are the opinions of the five senators -- three Republicans and two Democrats -- who have yet to announce how they plan to vote on Kavanaugh.
+All that matters are the opinions of the five senators -- three Republicans and two Democrats -- who could break either way on Kavanaugh.

 Here's a look at each of the undecideds -- and some attempt to crawl into their brains to figure out what is factoring into their decisions.
 I'm going to start with the trio of Republicans because I think how they vote will tell us a lot about how the two Democrats make up their minds.
+(We will update this list as we learn more about where each of these senators stand).

 The Republicans